Continuing Education Activity

 The pathogenesis of the parainfluenza virus consists of the host immune response and viral mechanisms.
 The attachment and the fusion of the virus to the host cell are mediated by the virus surface proteins hemagglutinin-neuraminidase (HN) and fusion glycoproteins (F) with the sialic acid residues on the surface of host epithelial cells respectively.
 Transcription and maturation are mediated by the actin and the cytoskeleton, which also play a role in the movement of viral glycoproteins towards the surface of the host cells.

 The HN protein cleaves the sialic acid residue and facilitates the release of new virions from the host cell.
 The fusion glycoproteins, as well as the HN proteins, are the most important targets for neutralizing antibodies.
 The inner surface of the virus envelope is covered by the matrix protein.
 A template for the RNA-dependent RNA polymerase, containing the P and L proteins, is generated by binding and coating the viral RNA with the NP protein, to facilitate transcription, the P gene also encodes more nonessential viral replication proteins that vary among the four serotypes.
 HPIV-2 RNA encodes a V protein, and HPIV-1 and HPIV-3 RNAs encode short C proteins, both of which decrease type 1 interferon activity of the host cell, which results in inhibiting the host immune response.
-The D protein is expressed by HPIV-3, but the relevance and the function of it remain unclear.
+The D protein is expressed by HPIV-3, but the relevance and function of it remain unclear.
 Replication occurs in the cytoplasm of the host cell, and the negative-sense RNA strands are then exported as a new virion.

 The infection with parainfluenza virus first starts at the pseudostratified mucociliary airway epithelium of the nose and oropharynx, then spreading to the large and small airways.
 The attachment and the replication of the virus occur in the ciliated epithelial cells of the upper and lower respiratory tract, with peak replication 2 to 5 days after the initial infection.
 The extent of infection and the severity of the disease correlates with the location, that is, mild symptoms are associated with upper respiratory tract infection, and more severe ones, croup, bronchiolitis, and pneumonia occur with infection in the distal airways or lower respiratory tract.

 When the infection of epithelial cells of the small airways occurs, inflammatory infiltrates develop, and the host immune response is thought to contribute to disease pathogenesis.
 The first morphologic changes seen when a cell is infected with the HPIV, are the cytoplasm and nucleus increasing in size, focal rounding, and the host cell mitotic activity is decreased as soon as 24 hours after inoculation of the HPIV.
 Basophilic or eosinophilic inclusions can be found as well, as more changes, including single or multilocular cytoplasmic vacuoles and the formation of multinucleated giant cells, are noticed.
 These giant cells are generally observed late in the infection, and they contain between two and seven nuclei.
-Paramyxoviruses are one family of the pathogens that cause apoptosis in tissue culture cells.
+Paramyxoviruses are one family of pathogens that cause apoptosis in tissue culture cells.

 HPIV usually causes a mild and rapidly repaired focal tissue destruction that may even be unnoticed.
 Giant-cell pneumonia can lead to death in immunocompromised hosts.
 Viremia and infection beyond the respiratory epithelium can also cause death, although they are rare and typically only found in immunocompromised patients.